-- Our class teachers/ parent support worker are available to help parents/carers in completing forms and paperwork. - The SENDco works closely with parents/carers completing the necessary paperwork involved in SEND processes. - Our open door policy, however, allows parents/carers to approach any member of staff that they feel comfortable with. - Our school office manager also helps with school admission forms.
+- Our class teachers/ parent support worker are available to help parents/carers in completing forms and paperwork. - The SENDco works closely with parents/carers completing the necessary paperwork involved in SEND processes. - Our open door policy, however, allows parents/carers to approach any member of staff that they feel comfortable with.
+(Due to the current restrictions due to COVID-19 we have class email addresses on our website to enable you to directly contact your child's class teacher or you can phone the office on 01977 704 344 to arrange a phone call appointment with your class teacher or Miss J Crossley our SENDco.) - Our school office manager also helps with school admission forms.